-

 I am a farmer.
 Do I need to add back disqualified loss to my household income?

 If you are a farmer, your primary income is from farming, and the farming activity generated less than $250,000 in gross receipts, you do not have to add back any disqualified loss to household income.
-Your primary income is from farming if the net income from your farming activity is greater than any other source of income received (such as wages).
+Your primary income is from farming if your gross income from your farming for the year is greater than 50 percent of your total gross income from all sources for the year (such as wages).

 -